TransformationToolContest/TransformationToolContest.github.io/content/cfc.md

 presented by their proponents.
 Case submitters should have evaluated independently the various presented solutions and should be present during the break to discuss the final awards to be given.
-Awards are only given for cases submitted to the last edition of the TTC.
+Awards are only given for cases submitted to the current edition of the TTC.
 For more details (such as example cases and solutions from previous editions), please consult the other sections of the TTC website.